orkestral/venom/README.md

 ### Auto closing unsynced sessions

-The auto close is enabled by default and the timeout is setted to 60 sec.
+The auto close is enabled by default and the timeout is set to 60 sec.
 Receives the time in milliseconds to countdown until paired.

 Use "autoClose: 0 | false" to disable auto closing.